Towards the non-perturbative cosmological bootstrap: Setting up the QFT in dS Bootstrap

 \section{Setting up the QFT in dS Bootstrap}

-The Euclidean conformal boundary four-point functions enjoy crossing symmetry.
+The CFT four-point functions enjoy crossing symmetry.
 In other words, the four-point function is invariant under permutations of the external operators.
-The partial wave expansions in each channel do not transform trivially under these permutations.
+The conformal block in each channel do not transform trivially under these permutations.
 This results in a non-trivial set of equations called crossing equations.
 This is the basic idea behind the conformal bootstrap program \cite{Rattazzi:2008pe,Poland:2016chs}.
-Let us see how the same philosophy works for QFTs in de Sitter.
+In this section we, consider the four-point functions with the identical operators and set up a set of bootstrap equations for their conformal partial wave expansions.
+Let us see how the same philosophy works for QFTs in de Sitter